Skip to content

 Query Analyzer showing query patterns, usage counts, success rates, and locations filtered by date.

-Over time, organizations collect large numbers of metrics, many of which may never be queried again.
+Over time, organizations collect large numbers of metrics, many of which might never be queried again.

 The Query Analyzer helps you: